department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-increase-after-surgery-or-cast.md

 <div class="va-introtext">

 Are you recovering from surgery or a disability related to your military service that’s left you unable to move?
-You may be able to get a temporary 100% disability rating and disability compensation or benefits if you have this kind of immobilizing  disability.
+You may be able to get a temporary disability rating of 100% and disability compensation or benefits if you have this kind of immobilizing disability.
 Find out if you can get this benefit.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 You may be able to get disability benefits if you’ve had surgery or received other treatment at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).